borkod/CYC2025/presentation.md

 Slide: ENTRA ID

-- Entra ID (formerly Azure Active Directory) allows organizations to manage users.
+- Entra ID (formerly Azure Active Directory) is a comprehensive cloud-based IdP
-- Comprehensive cloud-based IdP
 - Provides tools to manage lifecycle of users such as provisioning and deprovisioning, access permissions.
 - Governance and security - conditional access policies, MFA, advanced reporting
 - Federated access enabling SSO via SAML or OIDC